matthewwall/weewx-interceptor/readme.txt

 The driver runs a web server on a separate thread.
 Data posted to that server are parsed then processed as sensor inputs.

-There are a few options for getting the data from the network to the driver.
+There are a few options for getting the data from the network to the driver:

+  1) Hijack DNS
+     internet_bridge -> driver ( -> web_service )

+  2) Man-in-the-middle with HTTP proxy internet_bridge -> proxy -> driver ( -> web_service )

+  3) Network tap
+     internet_bridge -> web_service

+  4) DNS hijack plus HTTP redirect internet_bridge -> web_server --> driver
+                                   \-> web_service

+Which one you choose depends on your network configuration, network hardware, and your ability to add and configure devices on the network.

 1) Hijack DNS